A Girl Walks Home Alone at Night-2014

 The Judge is a family drama that contains suspense and a few twists.

-I loved the chemistry between Downey Jr. and Duvall, which I think is the most successful aspect of the film, and also enjoyed the family-style drama with numerous trials and tribulations thrown in.
-Hank is smarmy and ruthless, but also has a humorous side and tells it like it is.
-I smiled at his wry wit.
+I love the chemistry between Downey Jr. and Duvall, which I think is the most successful aspect of the film, and the family-style drama with numerous trials and tribulations thrown in.

-Judge Parker is equally stubborn and the battles they have are wonderful to watch.
+Judge Parker is equally stubborn and the battles are wonderful to watch.
 Conversely, the film also has tender bonding moments between the two men, which are sentimental and warm.
 As one man takes care of the other during sickness it is a tender and heartbreaking scene.

 I half expected a county fair or apple pie baking scene to be added.